teradaangelina879/qortal/Q-Apps.md

 ## Section 2a: Direct API calls

-The standard [Qortal Core API](http://localhost:12391/api-documentation) is available to websites and apps, and can be called directly using standard AJAX request, such as:
+The standard [Qortal Core API](http://localhost:12391/api-documentation) is available to websites and apps, and can be called directly using a standard AJAX request, such as:
 ```
 async function getNameInfo(name) {
     const response = await fetch("/names/" + name);